python/devguide/README.rst

    :alt: Code style is black

-This guide covers how to contribute to CPython.
-It is known by the nickname of "the devguide" by the Python core team.
+This guide explains how to contribute to CPython.
+It is commonly referred to as "the devguide" by the Python core team.

-The official home of this guide is https://devguide.python.org.
+The official home of this guide is: https://devguide.python.org

 Render HTML
 -----------